Crania (brachiopod)

 Crania is an extinct genus of brachiopods that lived during the Upper Cretaceous.

 Description

 Crania has small (up to 2 cm in diameter) circular shells.
 The dorsal valve is smooth or has slight pustules.
 The ventral valve is only attached posteriorly and has a thickened flat grainy rim.

 Reassigned species

-As the genus Crania was erected early on in paleontology, many species have since be reassigned.
+As the genus Crania was erected early on in paleontology, many species have since been reassigned.